Need Help? Give us a call.

 Note that this 30-day rule doesn’t apply to business credit reports.
 A lender can report late payments to the commercial credit bureaus even if you’re just one day late.

-When you miss a payment, you can expect to get frequent calls and emails from your lender, pushing you to make payment.
+When you have a delinquent loan, you can expect to get frequent calls and emails from your lender, pushing you to make payment.
 Lenders try to collect on late payments as soon as possible when the deadline is still fresh in the borrower’s mind.
 As a borrower becomes more and more late, the lender has a much tougher time collecting on the debt.

 If your loan becomes delinquent, no matter how late you are, try to send in your payment before the loan goes into default.
 Defaulted loans have worse, longer-lasting consequences.